 Many hip restaurants around the country are using the cheeky abbreviation "KFC", not to indicate some adherence to a fast-food icon, but rather to the chicken-frying prowess found in Korea.
 What makes Korean fried chicken so addictive is its high crunch level — there are two separate frying steps to the recipe, done first at a more moderate temperature and then increased for maximum crunch.
 Just the right amount of seasoning and a little bit of sugar in the batter make for a rich caramelized color, too.
 Feeling ambitious?
 Check out this recipe for Korean fried chicken sauce for a sweet, sour and spicy condiment.

 While some fried chicken recipes work their flavors into the batter, this karaage fried chicken out of Japan — a late-night item popular at pubs called izakaya — gets its unique flavor from a marinade made from ginger, garlic, sake rice wine and soy sauce.
 The boneless chunks of chicken are irresistible snackable.
 And a bonus?
-As the Japanese method of frying chicken coats the chicken pieces in cornstarch rather than in wheat flour, this is a fried chicken that'll satisfy any sticking to a gluten-free diet.
+The Japanese fried chicken method coats the chicken pieces in cornstarch rather than wheat flour, which means it's a gluten-free fried chicken.

 - Gospel Bird: The Sacred Roots of Fried Chicken